 Hazard Mitigation Planning:

 Hazard Mitigation planning occurs at both the state and the local level.
-The Natural Hazard Mitigation Plan (NHMP), last adopted in 2014 is required by federal law.
+The Natural Hazard Mitigation Plan (NHMP), last adopted in 2019 is required by federal law.
 The Division of Emergency Management and Homeland Security (DEMHS) works collaboratively with the Department of Energy and Environmental Protection in the development of this plan.
-The 2018 NHMP update is currently in process.

 - List of Hazard Mitigation plans, planning groups and resources: